xHugo21/sensitive-data-detector/README.md

 2. Toggle on "Developer mode"
 3. Click "Load unpacked" → choose path to `sensitive-data-detector/extension/`

-The extension will intercept ChatGPT interactions and provide feedback to the user regarding any potential sensitive information leakage
+The extension will intercept web chatbots interactions (ChatGPT, Claude, Gemini...) and provide feedback to the user regarding any potential sensitive information leakage

 ### 4b.
 Run proxy